-EcoJustice Radio speaks with Chief Caleen Sisk, the Spiritual Leader of the Winnemem Wintu Tribe, whose ancestral territory includes what is now known as the McCloud River watershed below “Buliyum Puyuk” aka.
+EcoJustice Radio speaks with Chief Caleen Sisk, the Spiritual Leader of the Winnemem Wintu Tribe, who is working to save the sacred salmon in her ancestral territory which includes the McCloud River watershed below “Buliyum Puyuk” aka.
 Mt.
 Shasta in Northern California.

 In the 1940s, when the Shasta Dam was installed, the Winnemem Wintu were flooded out of their ancestral homelands and their Sacred Salmon relatives (known as “Nur”) were blocked from returning to their spawning grounds.
 As a result, the Chinook salmon which once numbered in the hundreds of thousands are now an endangered species.